pgml/bbclip/README.md

---image-support=true|false      Whether copying should be possible (default: false) --image-preview=true|false      Whether to show a preview of the copied image (default: true) --image-height=50               The height of the preview image if image-support is enabled (default: 50)
+--image-support=true|false      Whether copying should be possible (default: false) --image-preview=true|false      Whether to show a preview of the copied image (default: true) --image-height=50               The height of the preview image if image-support is enabled (default: 50) --preview-width=300             The width of the preview window (default: 300) --show-preview=false            Whether to show the preview window when bbclip is spawned (default: false)
 ```

 You can write the same flags (without the double dashes) in `~/.config/bbclip/config` to make it persistent.